 A qualifying exam will be administered according to the expectations of the academic discipline.
 For example, in engineering, a qualifying exam may be administered relatively early in the doctoral studies.
-In aviation, the qualifying exam is structured to assess comprehensive knowledge of the discipline after all or nearly all of the academic work has been completed and thus, it is administered closer to the completion of the degree.

 The student’s guidance committee will advise students on preparation for the qualifying exam.
 Ideally, the guidance committee will continue after the qualifying exam and through the dissertation research.

 The qualifying exam is designed to determine if students are prepared to continue Ph.D. studies.
 Normally, it is a written exam, with the option for follow-up with an oral exam.
 The details of the exam are determined by the home department, but all portions of the qualifying exam should be completed in one day.